How to read a topographic map

-If you want to know how to get from point A to point B without getting lost (and your GPS is on the fritz), no need to ask for directions: just pull out your trusty (and probably dusty) map!
-Knowing how to read a map isn’t difficult, for most people, given training, a bit of practise and continual use.
-The symbols, topography lines and direction helpers on a map all require some understanding, but the answers are all right there.

-Choose the right map.
-A wide variety of maps are available for a wide variety of uses.
-For example, there are;

-**Now:**

 Knowing how to read a map isn’t difficult, for most people, given training, a bit of practise and continual use.
 The symbols, topography lines and direction helpers on a map all require some understanding, but the answers are all right there.

 Choose the right map.
 A wide variety of maps are available for a wide variety of uses.
 For example, there are;